Chief Sealth International High School

 Graduation Requirement Satisfied: Elective

-The emphasis is on developing skills of communication through question and answer processes and simple face-to-face conversation.
+The emphasis is on developing skills of communication through question-and-answer processes and simple face-to-face conversation.
 Students will review grammatical concepts from the previous year and then work on developing skills of communication through describing and giving information.
-In addition, the goal is to increase the student’s level of confidence in reading, speaking and writing Spanish.
+In addition, the goal is to increase the student’s level of confidence in reading, speaking, and writing Spanish.
 By the end of the year students should be able to communicate in the present and past tense in Spanish.
 Also, there will be an emphasis on vocabulary development and verb conjugations to help students develop proficiency.

 Credits: 0.5 credit / semester